zkorum/legal/README.md

 A similar approach is usually recommended to protect passwords (passwords are saved in hash forms using user-specific one-time salt instead of global pepper, but since we don't have a username/email to connect the authentication request to, we can't use the salt approach unfortunately).

+##### Supported country phone number

+- any EU country and associated countries (the UK, Georgia, Ukraine, Switzerland...etc)
+- the US
+- Canada

 ##### Other potential ways to send the one-time code

 We may use: